About Sound NSW

 Sound NSW aims to nurture creative careers, encourage innovation, enhance export opportunities, and create positive outcomes for artists, industry professionals, music businesses, and audiences.

-Sound NSW will be responsible for developing and delivering a 10-year contemporary music strategy to make NSW the home of contemporary music.
+Sound NSW is responsible for delivering the state's 10-year contemporary music strategy to make NSW the home of contemporary music.

 Sound NSW is part of the Department of Creative Industries, Tourism, Hospitality and Sport.